 Global Report on Food Crises reveals scope of food crises as COVID-19 poses new risks to vulnerable countries

-Annual report on acute food insecurity and malnutrition published today
+Annual report on acute food security and nutrition published today

-BRUSSELS/ROME/NEW YORK, 21 April 2020 – Today an international alliance of UN, governmental, and non-governmental agencies working to address the root causes of extreme hunger have released a new edition of their annual Global Report on Food Crises.
+21 April 2020, Brussels/Rome/New York – Today an international alliance of UN, governmental, and nongovernmental agencies working to address the root causes of extreme hunger have released a new edition of their annual Global Report on Food Crises.